Redefining Bold in the World of Tech

 “The biggest challenge for me was to find the right tone for the brand.
 I wanted to create something impactful and edgy, but didn’t want to make it over the top.” – Elvis

 “The hardest thing was to find the sound to play the melody with.
 At first, we tried using electronic sounds exclusively, but they lacked a premium feel and impact.
 From there, we layered real instruments, such as percussive sounds, on top of designed analog synths and pads, which gave us the end result we were looking for.” – Moncef

-“I created a lot of cinematic strings, horns and distorted synths.
-I love having a combination of the electronic soundscape and organic instruments.
+“I created a lot of cinematic strings, horns, and distorted synths.
+I love having a combination of electronic soundscapes and organic instruments.
 And to really get in-depth with all of the details in the sounds.
 Flipping it, reversing it, speeding it up, adding subtle layers, panning it, and so on.”

 During our initial workshops with Beryllium, we noticed that Beryllium wanted to be bolder than most other audio identities out there.
 They wanted to be experienced as experts, authentic and trustworthy while still being thought of as bold technological pioneers.
 Therefore, we knew that we had to go all out with this logo, with heavy-hitting percussion, deep bass impacts, and lots of sound design elements.

 We wanted to represent the element of “Beryllium” as well.
 As mentioned before, the Beryllium had some very inspiring characteristics that we could explore both using music and sound design.
 It was determined that heavy liquid-like sounds would fit best, as they could convey agility (think of water moving through various obstacles without hindrance while also being able to move very fast) as well as strength (think of how hard-hitting and impactful water can be when at full force).

 The Beryllium audio logo is a representation of all the key values of the brand, combined with the unique traits of the element itself.